-People with Sotos syndrome often have intellectual disability, and most also have behavioral problems.
-Frequent behavioral issues include attention-deficit/hyperactivity disorder (ADHD), phobias, obsessions and compulsions, tantrums, and impulsive behaviors.
+People with Sotos syndrome often have intellectual disability, and most also have neurodevelopmental disorders.
+Conditions that commonly occur in people with Sotos syndrome include autism spectrum disorder, attention-deficit/hyperactivity disorder (ADHD), phobias, obsessions and compulsions, tantrums, and impulsive behaviors.
 Problems with speech and language are also common.
 Affected individuals often have a stutter, a monotone voice, and problems with sound production.
 Additionally, weak muscle tone (hypotonia) may delay other aspects of early development, particularly motor skills such as sitting and crawling.

 Other signs and symptoms of Sotos syndrome can include an abnormal side-to-side curvature of the spine (scoliosis), seizures, heart or kidney defects, hearing loss, and problems with vision.
 Some infants with this disorder experience yellowing of the skin and whites of the eyes (jaundice) and poor feeding.